Advancing Racial Equity In Philanthropy, Non-Profit, and Fundraising

 • I will receive one complementary registration to the BID conference.
 I agree to coordinate with BID, to register for the conference and comply with the BID’s Terms and Conditions of conference Participation.

-• I understand registrations are only transferable in the event that a Speaker who can no longer participate identifies a replacement Speaker who is approved by the Program Committee.
+• I understand registrations are only transferable in the event that a Speaker who can no longer participate identifies a replacement Speaker who is approved by the Program Committe.

 • I understand and agree that I am not entitled to any compensation or revenue from BID in connection with my participation unless previously discussed and agreed upon in writing.at the BID conference or with the display of the Recording.

-• I understand and agree that I am not entitled to any compensation or revenue from BID in connection with the display of the Recording.
+• I understand and agree that I am not entitled to any compensation or revenue from BID in connection with the display of the Recording or materials.

 • I understand and agree that any expenses incurred to participate in this presentation are my responsibility and I will not be reimbursed by BID unless previously discussed and agreed upon in writing.